At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Wait, there are even more ways to ease Fido's allergies that don't come with a slew of side effects?
 You bet.
 Read on for more!

-If you and your dog frequently walk the neighborhood, go to dog parks, or simply enjoy the outdoors, then it’s inevitable that Fido will track allergens into your home.
+If you and your dog frequently walk the neighborhood, go to dog parks, or simply enjoy the outdoors, it’s inevitable that Fido will track allergens into your home.

-While washing your dog's paws and giving them a brush down when getting home will certainly help, it’s much more effective to bathe them regularly.
+Although washing your dog's paws and giving them a brush down when getting home will certainly help, it’s much more effective to bathe them regularly.

 Dogs suffer from food allergies just like you and me.
 We recommend feeding your dog a species appropriate raw food diet.
+Work with your veterinarian or a veterinary nutritionist to ensure that the raw food diet meets all of your dog’s nutritional needs.

 If diet is the source of your dog's allergies, it can often be tricky to find out exactly what they are allergic to.
 Some dogs have an intolerance to beef while others may have a sensitivity to poultry.

 Unfortunately, the only way that pet owners can truly figure out what food source their dog is allergic to is through a process of elimination.
-This can take quite a while and not be the cheapest thing that you and your dog ever do together.
+This can take quite a while and will not be the cheapest thing that you and your dog ever do together.
 But let us tell you, it is worth it.

-Speaking of your dog's diet, studies show that dogs with a healthy gut will often have much fewer issues when it comes to allergies.
+Speaking of your dog's diet, studies show that dogs with a healthy gut will often have significantly fewer issues when it comes to allergies.
 You may want to consider adding a probiotic supplement to your dog's diet.

 CBD for Dogs